takeicoin/takeicoin/doc/readme-qt.md

-TakeiCoin-Qt Readme
+TAKCoin-Qt Readme
 ===============================
-Contains build and configuration instructions for TakeiCoin-Qt (Qt4 GUI for Bitcoin).
+Contains build and configuration instructions for TAKCoin-Qt (Qt4 GUI for Bitcoin).

 Build Instructions
 ---------------------